 Capstone

 Preferably, learners who enroll in the program will already have access to a dataset or source ready for analyses and manuscript writing.
 Alternatively, one of the manuscript options will be a systematic review/meta-analysis, validating a questionnaire within a country/population or a study based on a publicly available dataset.
 Options for publicly-available datasets will be offered during the first workshop.
 Generally, to gain access to these datasets, a brief overview of the proposed study design will be submitted by each participant.
-The P-CSRT program will guide the learners through the manuscript writing process and support them as they gain access to and understand the dataset.
+The Polish Clinical Scholars Research Training program will guide the learners through the manuscript writing process and support them as they gain access to and understand the dataset.

 Throughout the Capstone project, participants will learn the different ways to communicate their research ideas, write a publishable manuscript, write a response to their reviewers, and select a journal for publication.